Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Discussion

 \section{Discussion}

-\paragraph{Summary of Results} We proposed a novel method, namely PARL, that induces more predictable behavior in RL agents.
-This is achieved by maximizing a tuneable linear combination of a standard expected reward and the negative entropy rate, thus trading-off optimality with predictability.
-We implemented the method using a modified model-based version of PPO.
+\paragraph{Summary of Results} We proposed a novel method, namely PARL, that induces more predictable behaviour in RL agents by maximizing a tuneable linear combination of a standard expected reward and the negative entropy rate, thus trading-off \emph{optimality with predictability}.
 In the experimental results, we see how PARL greatly reduces the entropy rates of the RL agents while achieving near-optimal rewards, depending on the trade-off parameter.
 In the autonomous driving setting, agents learn to be more predictable while driving around stochastic agents.
 In the MuJoCo experiments, PARL obtains policies that yield more clustered, less complex trajectory distributions, allowing models to predict better the dynamics.
+This results in, for example, a smaller range of values of orientation angles as seen in the trajectory representations on Figure \ref{fig:representations_mujoco}.
+Additionally, following our method, the entropy rate can be directly interpreted as the average complexity necessary to correctly predict the trajectory of the agents, and if assuming Gaussian predictions, this is proportional to the log of the prediction variance observed by the agent's internal prediction model, which shows how lower entropy rates yield predictability.

 \paragraph{Shortcomings} Our scheme results in a setting where agents maximize a trade-off between two different objectives.
 This, combined with learning a dynamic model (which is notoriously difficult), introduces implementation challenges related to learning multiple coupled models simultaneously.
 We make an attempt at discussing a systematic way of addressing these in the Appendix.
-Additionally, for many applications, avoiding high-entropy policies may restrict the ability of RL agents to learn optimal behaviors (see, e.g., results in \citet{eysenbach2021robust}).
-Although, in human-robot interaction and human-aligned AI, predictability is intuitively beneficial (for safety purposes, as mentioned before), we do not claim that introducing entropy-rate minimization is desirable for all RL applications.
+Additionally, for many applications, avoiding high-entropy policies may restrict the ability of RL agents to learn optimal behaviours (see, e.g., results in Eysenbach et al. \citeyear{eysenbach2021robust}).
+And although in human-robot interaction and human-aligned AI predictability is intuitively beneficial, we cannot claim that minimizing entropy-rates is desirable for all RL applications.
+Additionally, a question remains regarding how would our method change in partially observable environments.
+The entropy rate of a POMDP (if measured on the state sequence, not on observations) is influenced by the policy given an observation, observation probability given a state, and the state transition, resulting in a much more difficult object to estimate (see e.g. \citet{savas2021entropy}).
+We believe the theoretical and practical considerations of minimising entropy rates in POMDPs (in model-free settings) will be a very interesting future direction.